-There is a saying if your marriage is not got a way in fruitful way, it is better to get rid of it.
-Anil Srivastav legal expert personally never recommend anyone to file divorce and dissolve your marriage, because the marriage is not only tie between two people but, it is meeting of two or more rituals, race, and caste etc. therefore Anil Srivastav advocate personally feel, marriage should not be dissolve, until and unless it is got no way to settle the issues.
+There is a saying if your marriage is not got away in a fruitful way, it is better to get rid of it.
+Anil Srivastav legal expert personally never recommend anyone to file divorce and dissolve your marriage, because the marriage does not only tie between two people but, it is meeting of two or more rituals, race, and caste, etc. therefore Anil Srivastav advocate personally feel, marriage should not be dissolved, until and unless it is got no way to settle the issue

 THE PROCEDURE TO OBTAIN THE DECREE OF DIVORCE OF MUTUAL CONSENT U/S 13B HINDU MARRIAGE ACT 1955 WHICH READ AS FOLLOWS: